Al-Muqtadi: Religious policy

+During Malik Shah's time in Baghdad, Malik-Shah establish influence over the Hejaz and Yemen.
+The commanders of the army prepared by his order.
+When news of Malik-Shah's presence in Baghdad reached the Hejaz, khutbahs were again delivered in the Hejaz in the name of the Seljuk sultan and the Abbasid caliph.
+Following this, the Seljuk army captured Yemen and Aden for a short while.
+This led to recovery of the two Holy Cities from the Fatimids and initial revival of the religious–political supremacy of Abbasid Caliph within Fatimid Egypt.

 Family

 Al-Muqtadi's first wife was Sifri Khatun.
 She was the daughter of Sultan Alp Arslan.
 In 1071–72, his father Al-Qa'im sent his wazir Ibn Al-Jahir to ask her hand in marriage, to which demand the Sultan agreed.
-His second wife was Mah-i Mulk Khatun, daughter of Sultan Malik-Shah I. In March 1082, Al-Muqtadi sent Abu Nasr ibn Jahir to Malik Shah in Isfahan to ask for her hand in marriage.
+His second wife was Mah Malek Khatun, daughter of Sultan Malik-Shah I. In March 1082, Al-Muqtadi sent Abu Nasr ibn Jahir to Malik Shah in Isfahan to ask for her hand in marriage.
 Her father gave his consent, and the marriage contract was concluded.
 She arrived in Baghdad in March 1087.
 The marriage was consummated in May 1087.
 She gave birth to Prince Ja'far on 31 January 1088.
 But then Al-Muqtadi began to avoid her, and she asked permission to return home.
 She left Baghdad for Khurasan on 29 May 1089, accompanied by her son.
 Subsequently, news of her death reached Baghdad.
 Her ailing father brought her son back to Baghdad in October 1092.
 Prince Ja'far was taken back to the Caliphal Palace, where he remained until his death on 21 June 1093.
 He was buried near the caliphal tombs in the Rusafah Cemetery.
 One of Al-Muqtadi's concubines was Kalbahaar or Jalb'har, also known as Tayf al-Khayal.
 She was a Turkish and was the mother of caliph Al-Mustazhir.

 Succession

-Al-Muqtadi died in 1094 at the age of 37–38.
-He was succeeded by his 16-year-old son Ahmad al-Mustazhir as Caliph.
+Al-Muqtadi died on 3rd February 1094 at the age of 37–38.
+He was succeeded by his sixteen year-old son Ahmad al-Mustazhir as Caliph.

+Just a months after is accession to the Caliphal throne al-Mustazhir became angry with his paternal grand aunt (paternal aunt of al-Muqtadi), In 1094, the new Caliph compelled his grand aunt, Sayyida bint Abdallah al-Qa'im to remain in her house lest she should intrigue for his overthrow.
+She died on 20 October 1102 during al-Mustazhir's reign.